openjournals/joss/docs/submitting.md

 JOSS publishes articles about research software.
 This definition includes software that: solves complex modeling problems in a scientific context (physics, mathematics, biology, medicine, social science, neuroscience, engineering); supports the functioning of research instruments or the execution of research experiments; extracts knowledge from large data sets; offers a mathematical library, or similar.

+### Should I write my own software or contribute to an existing package?

+While we are happy to review submissions in standalone repositories, we also review submissions that are significant contributions made to existing packages.
+It is often better to have an integrated library or package of methods than a large number of single-method packages.

 ## Typical paper submission flow

 Before you submit, you should: